IacobOliver/AnimeJourney/README.md

  ![image](https://github.com/IacobOliver/AnimeJourney/assets/119490133/1270ac60-e807-498c-9e43-4e455642898e)

 - implementing users with spring security
-- making the search page and adding filters for searching the anime, now i have just the autocomplete
+- making the search page and adding filters for searching the anime

   ![image](https://github.com/IacobOliver/AnimeJourney/assets/119490133/7474b41a-4c02-4265-87e5-bdb3d93afb25)

-- maybe if i have the resouces to stream some anime on it
+- if i have the resouces, I'll stream some anime on it
-- maybe some premium options that you will ne to pay for
+- implementing some premium options that you will ne to pay for

 ## Setup
-- i i know this part is a little hard, but i didn't have a choice, the api that i used forced me to do this.
-In the future i want to make a script that automaticaly creates a db in your postgre application and doind all by itself the populate

  ### Backend Setup